lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Every attempt to make a good concurrency API ends up avoiding shared state and communicating through message passing.
 Everything else ends up struggling with locks of some sort.
 Erlang is a functional language with immutability, which ensures that state cannot be shared at the language level.
 Erlang implements isolated processes as a unit of concurrent execution as well as message passing.
 These are language primitives.

-Phenomenal multicore support with parallelism came later as a consequence of designing for concurrency and distributed execution.
+Phenomenal multicore support with parallelism came later as a consequence of designing for concurrency, low latency and distributed execution.
 These are fundamentals of Erlang.
 The choices made in the initial design provide immense capabilities at runtime.
 It doesn't end just because you app is in production.

 The BEAM virtual machine has proven itself over and over again, at Ericsson, Whatsapp, Discord, Blizzard, Riot Games, AWS and many, many more.
 It can run millions of lightweight processes and easily distribute workloads across a global cluster.